DavidM-Fox/robin-hood-CLI/README.md

 * [pandas](https://github.com/pandas-dev/pandas)
 * [numpy](https://github.com/numpy/numpy)

+## Example Usage
-An example workflow is as follows:
+An example usage is as follows:
 1. ```--help``` to return a list of available commands.
 ```